matteee23/matteee23/README.md

 <h1 align="center">Beni Beniu, I'm Matteo 👋</h1>

 ## 👨‍💻 About Me
-Computer Science Master Student who enjoys exploring different programming fields, including areas **outside Computer Science itself**.
-I love diving into new topics, experimenting and building creative ideas.
+Computer Science Master's Student who enjoys building Machine Learning and Deep Learning projects that apply computer science to fields I'm passionate about.
+I like diving into new topics and experimenting, turning ideas into reality.

 ---